CONVERSATIONS ON RACIAL JUSTICE & HEALING

 Though we weren’t able to finish our original series “Renewing Our Minds on Race” in person, we continue to engage prayerfully through a series of conversations.

 One of the core affirmations of the Christian faith is that all human beings are created in the image of God — and that God always intended to create a people of all nations, tribes, ethnicities, and languages to worship him.
 One of the implications of that ‘biblical anthropology’ is that the image of God is expressed more fully when people of multiple cultures are represented.
 This Fall we are offering a series as part of our Conversations on Race in which we have the opportunity to “read Scripture with” — with Christians who come from other racial/ethnic backgrounds than many of us at Redeemer.
 We’re excited to see what we might learn through these conversations — about God, about Scripture, and about us.

-We had a wonderful conversation with Pastor Oscar DuPuy on “Reading the Bible Latinamente.”
+Pastor Oscar DuPuy joined us in February 2021 for a conversation on “Reading the Bible Latinamente.”
 Oscar serves in leadership at Journey Church in Waukegan and also works in public education.
 He and his family are also Redeemer ‘alumna.’
 Thank you, Oscar!
 If you missed the conversation, you can watch the video below.

 Dr. Esau McCaulley — an ACNA priest and professor at Wheaton College — joined us on October 20, 2020 for a conversation about his book, Reading While Black: African-American Biblical Interpretation as an Exercise in Hope.
 You can watch the video below, or read a rough transcript of the conversation here.

 RACE, DISCIPLESHIP, AND THE WHITE CHURCH